-Homework will be given out of Thursdays and MUST be returned on the following Monday.
-Children will need to complete 30mins of maths and 30 mins of English in the respective books.
+Homework will be given out on Thursdays and MUST be returned on the following Monday.
+Children will need to complete 30 minutes of maths and 30 minutes of English in the respective books.
 There will also be weekly spellings and times tables to practise that the children will be tested on in class every Thursday.

-As a friendly reminder you must read with your child at least 3 times every week and then write comments in their reading record on how you felt the reading went.
+As a friendly reminder you must read with your child at least three times every week and then write comments in their reading record on how you felt the reading went.

 Was your child able to read all words accurately?